We’ve all learned a lot from watching TV host Shelley Craft.

 More recently she’s taught us that it is possible to renovate three rooms in a week and that only some of your sanity could be lost in the process.

-Now, she’s sharing some parenting tips as well as helping to educate Australians about the importance of a healthy breakfast.
 Here we chat to Shelley about taking some ‘downtime’, advice for new mums and her baby brain moments.

 Q. Like most mums, you must lead a pretty busy life.
 What is your favourite ‘downtime’ activity with your children?